-Net Change in Fund Balances - Total Governmental Funds Amounts reported for governmental activities in the Statement of Activities and Changes in net position were different because: \$(5,744,752) Repayment of long-term debt was an expenditure in governmental funds, but the repayment reduced long-term liabilities in the Government-Wide Statement of net position.
-848,371 Interest expense on long-term debt was reported in the Government-Wide Statement of Activities and Changes in net position, but it did not require the use of current financial resources.
+Net Change in Fund Balances - Total Governmental Funds Amounts reported for governmental activities in the Statement of Activities and Changes in net position were different because: \$ (517,694) Repayment of long-term debt was an expenditure in governmental funds, but the repayment reduced long-term liabilities in the Government-Wide Statement of net position.
+517,416 In governmental funds, deferred gain on early retirement of long-term debt is recognized as other finances uses.
+In the government-wide statements, the deferred gain on early retirement of long-term debt is amortized over the life of the debt.
+The difference between other financing uses and amortization is: 221,103 Interest expense on long-term debt was reported in the Government-Wide Statement of Activities and Changes in net position, but it did not require the use of current financial resources.
 Therefore, interest expense was not reported as expenditures in governmental funds.
 The following amount represented the net change in accrued interest from from prior year.
-75,000 Change in Net Position of Governmental Activities \$(4,821,381)
+3,000 Change in Net Position of Governmental Activities \$ 223,825